pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/google-search.md

     # If the query is empty, show an help message
     if [ "$QUERY" = "null" ]; then
-        # the dynamic property tells Sunbeam to rerun the command every time the user types a character
         sunbeam query -n '{
-            dynamic: true,
             emptyText: "Type something to search",
         }'
         exit 0